 To test payments, you will have to

 Create test mandates in GoCardless.
-Check out the GoCardless testing page for information on how to go about this.
+Check out the GoCardless testing page for information on how to go about doing this.

 Update the payment method for a customer in your Chargebee test site using the API.